 outdoor

 Mud Kitchen

 Who doesn’t remember making mud pies as kids?
 Well guess what, our kiddos love it too!
 So why not supply them with the tools for outdoor imaginary food fun?
 We went through the effort of building them a mud kitchen, yet this was before wood prices skyrocketed.
 If you are not up for that building challenge, you can use a small table or bench.
 As long as they have something with workspace and a place for a type of sink.
 You could use a real sink (hook up a water hose to it) or a simple bucket of water.
 I even had a friend use an interior play kitchen outside.
 Her children weren’t using it when it was inside but loved it when moved outdoors.
 I let them have old kitchenware that I no longer used and purchased a few things at the Dollar Store.
 Think items like: pots, pans, muffin tins, spatula, measuring cups and spoons.
+Check out premade mud kitchens here.

 Outdoor Water Play

 If done right, kids can have water fun all year long.
 Obviously, in the summer and warm days kids can splash and get soaking wet with water fun.
 Most parents want to know, what about the colder days?
 First, it is important to remember that the proper clothing can allow kids play with water in most any temperature.
-Rain boots, Muddy Buddies and layers are great for keeping kids warm and dry.
+Rain boots, Kid’s Muddy Buddies Rain Suits, and layers are great for keeping kids warm and dry.
 When the temperatures drop, I still let my kids jump in the water puddles, use water in their mud kitchen or a water table and play with ice.
 In the winter, freeze things in ice cubes and let your kids try to break them out.
 This can be done in the summer too, for cooling off.
-I usually freeze nature treasures, jewels/rocks or little plastic toys in the ice cubes.
+I usually freeze nature treasures, jewels/rocks, or little plastic toys in the ice cubes.

+outdoor